tuero/bd_open_spiel_levels/README.md

 - Key Yellow -> 38
 - Nut -> 39
 - Bomb -> 41
-- YamYam (Up, Left, Down, Right) -> 43, 44, 45, 46
+- Orange (Up, Left, Down, Right) -> 43, 44, 45, 46

 ## Element Descriptions
 A detailed explanation of each element is given below.
-- Rockford (Agent): Rockford can move up, down, left, or right.
+- Agent: The agent can move up, down, left, or right.
 As he moves through dirt, it is removed and left with an empty space.
-Rockford can be killed by falling objects, or enemies such as amoeba, fireflies, and butterflies.
+The agent can be killed by falling objects, or enemies such as blobs, fireflies, and butterflies.
 - Empty: An empty space, allowing elements to move through.
 - Dirt: Prevents objects from falling downwards.
-- Boulder: Can fall down, and will explode when impacted on enemies or Rockford.
+- Boulder: Can fall down, and will explode when impacted on enemies or the agent.
 Boulders can also roll off rounded objects.
-Boulders can be pushed horizontally by Rockford if there is an empty space on the other side.
+Boulders can be pushed horizontally by the agent if there is an empty space on the other side.
-- Diamond: Similar to boulders, except Rockford gains points when collected.
+- Diamond: Similar to boulders, except the agent gains points when collected.
 Diamonds need to be collected to complete the level.
-- Exit Closed: The end goal for Rockford.
+- Exit Closed: The end goal for the agent.
 Must have diamonds collected before it opens.
 - Fireflies: Can be oriented up, down, left, or right.
 Fireflies try to move clockwise.
 Will explode if a rock falls on it.
 - Butterflies: Same as fireflies, but will try to move counter-clockwise.
 Will turn to diamonds if a rock falls on it
-- YamYams: Move either up, left, down, or right.
+- Oranges: Move either up, left, down, or right.
 If they hit another object, they randomly start to move in another direction.
-Rockford will die if he runs into a YamYam.
+The agent will die if he runs into a Orange.
 - Brick Wall: A rounded wall, which can be consumed if an explosion happens beside.
 - Steel Wall: An indestructible wall.
 - Magic Wall: Converts diamonds to rocks, and rocks to diamonds if active.
 Becomes active by dropping a rock through it.
 Will only remain active for a specified number of steps.
 There must be room beneath for items to fall through.
-- Amoeba: Will grow into neighbouring cells, if empty or dirt.
-Amoebas have a random chance of growing, as well as the specified direction.
-If surrounded by elements such as rocks, the amoeba will turn to diamonds.
-If amoebas grow too large, they will turn to boulders.
+- Blob: Will grow into neighbouring cells, if empty or dirt.
+Blobs have a random chance of growing, as well as the specified direction.
+If surrounded by elements such as rocks, the blob will turn to diamonds.
+If blobs grow too large, they will turn to boulders.
 - Keys and Gates: Comes in 4 colours; red, blue, green, and yellow.
-The gates remain closed until Rockford collects the corresponding key.
-Once open, Rockford can pass through.
+The gates remain closed until the agent collects the corresponding key.
+Once open, the agent can pass through.
 - Nuts: Can fall down like diamonds and boulders.
 If a boulder falls on it, it will open to reveal a diamond.
 - Bombs: Will explode if they fall onto an object, or a rock falls on top of it.
-Rockford can push bombs.
+The agent can push bombs.